surniaulula/wpsso/readme.txt

 = 3.8 =

 Added ability to dismiss image dimension warnings when using WordPress 4.2+.
-Lots of code improvements for developers, and small speed improvements.
+Code improvements for developers, and small speed improvements.

 = 3.7.4 =